ethanvillalovoz/ethanvillalovoz/README.md

 ---

 ### 🧠 Currently...
-- 💼 Incoming Software Engineer Intern @ Microsoft (Summer 2026)
+- 💼 Incoming **Software Engineer Intern @ Microsoft** (Summer 2026)
-- 🔍 Open to Fall 2026 / Winter 2026–27 internship opportunities in AI/ML, robotics, or research engineering
+- 🔎 Open to **Fall 2026 / Winter 2026–27 research internships** in AI/ML, robotics, or research engineering
+- 📚 Building expertise through graduate-level robotics and AI coursework and hands-on research projects

-Thanks for visiting — feel free to reach out if you want to chat or collaborate!
+Thanks for visiting — feel free to reach out if you’d like to chat about AI, robotics, or innovative research ideas!

 <!--
 How can i make this code more modularized and aligning with best code practices: